 The surface area of the ceiling part = Surface area of the rectangle that forms the ceiling part = l × b = 20 × 15 = 300 m2

-Surface area of the cieling = Surface area of the base = 300 m2
+Surface area of the ceiling = Surface area of the base = 300 m2

-Area of the wallpaper covered × Cost of the per square
+Area to be covered by wallpaper × Cost of the wallpaper per square

 = 700 × 60 = Rs 42,000